Amjad-H-Ali/Genaral-Assembly-Task-Manager-React/README.md

 ## Technologies Used:

   * ReactJS and CSS (Flex Box and Media Queries).
-  * Task Manager API that we've built (https://github.com/Amjad-H-Ali/General-Assembly-Task-Manager-API)
+  * Task Manager API that we built (https://github.com/Amjad-H-Ali/General-Assembly-Task-Manager-API)

 ## API INFO